-A repurchase of shares of the Fund that is not treated as a sale or exchange will be taxed in the same manner as distributions under the rules described above.
+A repurchase of Shares of the Fund that is not treated as a sale or exchange will be taxed in the same manner as distributions under the rules described above.
 See "- Taxation of U.S. Shareholders on the Disposition of Shares" for a discussion of when a repurchase will be treated as a sale or exchange and related matters.
-A repurchase of shares of the Fund generally will be subject to tax under FIRPTA to the extent the distribution in the repurchase is attributable to gains from the Fund's dispositions of U.S. real property interests.
-To the extent the distribution is not attributable to gains from the Fund's dispositions of U.S. real property interests and is treated as a sale or exchange of shares of the Fund, the excess of the amount of money received in the repurchase over the non-U.S. holder's basis in the repurchased shares will be treated like a taxable disposition described in the previous paragraph.
-The IRS has released an official notice stating that repurchase payments may be attributable to gains from dispositions of U.S. real property interests (except when the 10% publicly traded exception would apply), but has not provided any guidance to determine when and what portion of a repurchase payment is a distribution that is attributable to gains from the Fund's dispositions of U.S. real property interests.
-Due to the uncertainty, the Fund may withhold at the 21% rate from all or a portion of repurchase payments to non-U.S. holders other than qualified shares or qualified foreign pension funds.
-To the extent the amount of tax the Fund withholds exceeds the amount of a non-U.S. holder's U.S. federal income tax return and claim a refund.
+A repurchase of Shares of the Fund generally will be subject to tax under FIRPTA to the extent the distribution in the repurchase is attributable to gains from the Fund's dispositions of U.S. real property interests.
+To the extent the distribution is not attributable to gains from the Fund's dispositions of U.S. real property interests and is treated as a sale or exchange of Shares of the Fund, the excess of the amount of money received in the repurchase over the non-U.S. holder's basis in the repurchased Shares will be treated like a taxable disposition described in the previous paragraph.
+The IRS has released an official notice stating that repurchase payments may be attributable to gains from dispositions of U.S. real property interests.
+Due to the uncertainty, the Fund may withhold at the 21% rate from all or a portion of repurchase payments to non-U.S. holder's U.S. holder's U.S